-I’m a public servant, mother, and proven tax-fighter who wants to make a difference and help those in need.
+I’m a public servant, mother, and proven tax-fighter working in Congress to make a difference and help those in need.

 As a young adult, I came to America with my mother and two younger sisters from South Korea.
 Like so many before me and many more after me, my family came to America searching for opportunities with the hope for a better future.